+Robert Connelly

-Jennifer Brennan Director of Human Resources 215.489.2346 Jennifer.brennan@delval.edu
+Director of Human Resources 215.489.2346

+robert.connelly@delval.edu

 Victim Assistance, Resources and Supportive Measures

 Immediate Assistance

 If a sexual assault has occurred, the University is committed to providing a variety of support and assistance to victims.
 Medical care following an assault is important to ensure the victim's safety and well-being, to evaluate any injuries, to consider pregnancy prevention, for preventative treatment for sexually transmitted diseases, and other health services.